 Our Ranking Methodology

 To find the best online colleges, we started with three basic criteria: each college needed to be nonprofit, accredited, and offer fully online degrees.
-Then, we evaluated each college based on three criteria:
+Then, we evaluated each college based on three additional criteria:

 In addition to accreditation, we wanted to see how well each university’s program ranked in top college evaluators like U.S. News.
 We also looked at how many times a college had received awards for its online programs.